Si Satchanalai Historical Park

 The Si Satchanalai Historical Park (อุทยานประวัติศาสตร์ศรีสัชนาลัย) is a historical park in Si Satchanalai district, Sukhothai Province, northern Thailand.
 The park covers the ruins of Si Satchanalai and Chaliang.
-Si Satchanalai, which literally means "City of good people", was founded in 1250 as the second center of the Sukhothai Kingdom and as a residence of the crown prince in the 13th and 14th centuries.
+Si Satchanalai, whose name literally means "City of good people", is traditionally said to have been founded in 1250 as the second centre of the Sukhothai Kingdom.
+It was a residence of the crown prince in the 13th and 14th centuries.
+Michael Vickery instead placed the Si Satchanalai of the inscriptions at a separate site to the south.
+Chaliang, on a bend of the Yom, is the older of the two towns.
+The city passed between Lan Na and Ayutthaya in the 15th century and was destroyed by a Burmese army in 1766.

-The city was rectangular in shape.
-In the 16th century, a 5-metre high wall with an upstream moat was built to fend off the growing Burmese attacks.
-The location of the town was facilitated by two neighboring dominant hills.
+The walled town is roughly rectangular, with a narrow walled corridor running east along the river to Wat Phra Si Ratana Mahathat.
+Its laterite wall, with a moat outside it, has been dated to the 14th century from the flood deposit beneath it and to the 16th century or later from the gun ports in its parapet.
+The wall was still defended in the late 16th century, when Burmese attacks were growing.
+Two neighbouring hills dominate the site.
 The park is maintained by the Fine Arts Department of Thailand with help from UNESCO, which has declared it a World Heritage Site together with the associated historic parks in Kamphaengphet and Sukhothai.
-Similar to Sukhothai Historical Park, Si Satchanalai Historical Park attracts thousands of visitors each year, who marvel at the ancient Buddha figures, palace buildings and ruined temples.
-The park is easily toured by bicycle or even on foot.
+Like Sukhothai Historical Park, it draws thousands of visitors each year to its Buddha images, palace buildings and ruined temples, and it can be toured by bicycle or on foot.

 History

-Liberation from Khmer
+Chaliang before Si Satchanalai

-Prior to the 13th century, Thai migrated into upper Chao Phraya valley and established a town named Chaliang (เมืองเชลียง), which means "City of Water" on the bank of the Yom River.
-Chaliang gradually developed into an important trade center between China and Khmer Empire.
-The Chinese called the town "Chengliang".
-The town enjoyed a substantial autonomy under Khmer until 1180, during the reign of Pho Khun Sri Naw Namthom who was the local ruler of Sukhothai and Sri Satchanalai, Khmer general Khomsabad Khlonlampong started to take control directly and introduced prohibitive taxes.
-In 1239 Pho Khun Bangklanghao and Pho Khun Pha Mueang decided to rebel and declare independence from Angkor and captured Chaliang.
-Chaliang then became part of the Sukhothai Kingdom.
+The older of the two towns in the park is Chaliang (เมืองเชลียง), on a bend of the Yom River.
+Tai settlement of the upper Chao Phraya valley preceded it, and in the chronicle traditions that Chris Baker and Pasuk Phongpaichit summarise one stream of that settlement branches south from the Mekong down the Ing, founds Phayao and then moves on to Chaliang.
+The town grew into a trading centre and was referred to as an independent polity, Chéng Liáng, in the Chinese Song Shi for 1001.